 - 2.1 The following guidelines are intended for those aromatherapists who have little knowledge or contact on a regular basis with people with cancer, but who wish to gain a better understanding of how to offer support to those clients who may seek them out.
 The guidelines may be helpful to aromatherapists wishing to work more with people with cancer.
-However, they are not intended to be definitive or exclusive, and are to be used as guidance only, and not instead of continuing professional development. - 2.2 The guidelines are revised from the previous ISPA guidelines. - 2.3 The guidelines set out a numbers of issues to be considered when treating people with cancer and this information is intended to facilitate safety in practice.
+However, they are to be used as guidance only, and not instead of continuing professional development.
+IFPA recommends that anyone wishing to go further in supporting patients who are either undergoing cancer treatment or have recently completed cancer treatment undertake appropriate CPD to facilitate safe practice. - 2.2 The guidelines set out a number of issues to be considered when treating people with cancer and this information is intended to facilitate safety in practice.